larryhastings/big/README.md

   re-tooled and re-written.
 The new API is simpler, easier to understand, and conceptually sharper.
 It's a major upgrade!

-  The old version is still available, exported under the name `old_split_quoted_string`.
-It will be available for at least one year, until at least August 2025.
+  The old version is still available under a new
+  name: `old_split_quoted_string`.
+It's deprecated, and will be eventually removed, but not before August 2025 (one year from now).

   Changes:
   * `split_quoted_string` used to use a hand-coded parser,